 .
 Of course most have heard of Cuban cigars but due to the embargo, these sticks are not available in the United States.
 Unlike cigars of many years ago however, country of origin doesn’t matter as much as the origin of the tobacco itself.

-Basically, cigars come in three different strengths: mild
+Basically, cigars come in three different strengths: mellow, medium

 , and full-bodied

 .
 Obviously a mellow cigar will have less of an impact on the palate than a full-bodied smoke.
 A seasoned aficionado will probably choose a medium to full-bodied cigar simply because those individuals have developed a taste for richer, stronger and more robust cigars.
 Also, the longer a cigar ages, the mellower it becomes as any lingering acidic content diminishes and the tobaccos blend and marry, producing a smooth smoke.
 Occasional smokers should stay away from full-bodied cigars and choose a nice mellow-bodied stick, perhaps one utilizing a Connecticut

 shade wrapper.
 Speaking of wrappers, these play a huge role in the flavor of each cigar and must be discussed.

 A cigar’s flavor is derived largely from its wrapper.
 There are many different varieties of wrapper leaf, which originate from a multitude of countries from the United States to Africa and everywhere in between.
 One of the most common is a Connecticut-shade leaf

 , which has a light tan color and thin, elastic quality.
 Generally speaking, cigars made with Connecticut shade, or similarly, Ecuador wrappers